marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

 * Imports of scientific Python packages fails from a command line interpreter or script (i.e., `python myfile.py`) even though user installed Canopy/Anaconda
     * Ensure that path to Canopy/Anaconda python comes before path to system Python (see above).
 Check with `which python` and make sure it is Canopy/Anaconda version.

+* IPython notebook appears to be running but no output is shown after cells are run
+    * Ensure that Ad blocker extensions are not active in browser
+    * Turn off Windows Sophos (see https://github.com/ipython/ipython/wiki/Dev:-Windows-Sophos-issues)
+    * Try `ipython notebook --ip=localhost`
+    * If all else fails and user has Canopy, notebooks can be opened and run directly from Canopy GUI

+**Windows (Anaconda)**
 * New users can't easily open an IPython notebook in an arbitrary directory
     * The start menu shortcut created by Anaconda starts a notebook server in %USERPROFILE%\Documents\IPython Notebooks" by default.
     * New users, who may be unfamiliar with the command prompt, might have trouble opening a notebook in any other directory.